PaulDMendoza/Presentations/AngularJS/demoApp/talk.md

 Minification
 -------------
+- Q: How many of you minify your JavaScript?
 - **minification** folder
 - code is broken, need to fix it.
 - explain: AngularJS injects by reflecting on the names of the properties by default and injecting the values.
 - fix the controller function definition to use an array

 Controller Service/Factor Injectiong and Minification